kaylahebertson/README-generator/Develop/README.md

 ## Usage

-It is used to quickly create a README
+To create READMEs

 ## License
-This project is licensed under the MIT license.
+This project is licensed under the Apache license.

 ## Contributing

-Feel free to contact me with ideas for improvement.
+Feel free to let me know how I can improve.

 ## Tests